janicduplessis/recyclerlistview/README.md

 #### Relative layouting
 We pick a single index (`_fixIndex`) close to the visible window with respect to which we do all layouting.

 Fixing indexes aims to avoid visible layout shifts.
-To achieve this, when we select an index to fix, we aim to 1) move the fix index as little as possible, 2) prefer overriden indexes, and 3) prefer visible indexes.
+To achieve this, when we select an index to fix, we aim to 1) move the fix index as little as possible, 2) prefer overridden indexes, and 3) prefer visible indexes.
 1) is because users do not expect previously viewed content to shift, wheras some degree of shifting for new content is understandable
 2) is because indexes which have already been overriden have known layouts, and should be more accurate.
 Furthermore, when overrides come from `nonDeterministicMode="autolayout"`, overriden layouts are the rendered values, and fixing to them ensures that we do not cause rendered items to shift.
 3) is because visible content shifts occur when the total height of items between the fixed position and the rendered item changes.
 With `_fixIndex` close to other visible items, we minimise the number of items between the fixed position and visible content, so that we minimise the number of items that can cause total height changes.